NikiforovAll/keycloak-authorization-services-dotnet/docs/configuration/configuration-authentication.md

 > [!NOTE]
 > The default OIDC discovery works for the vast majority of use cases.
 Only switch to RFC 8414 when you have a specific reason to.

+> [!TIP]
+> See the self-contained [OAuthServerMetadata sample](https://github.com/NikiforovAll/keycloak-authorization-services-dotnet/tree/main/samples/OAuthServerMetadata) for a runnable demo with docker-compose and Keycloak.

 ## Adapter File Configuration Provider

 Using *appsettings.json* is a recommended and it is an idiomatic approach for .NET, but if you want a standalone "adapter" (installation) file - *keycloak.json*.
 You can use `ConfigureKeycloakConfigurationSource`.
 It adds dedicated configuration source.